This week, guest blogger Louise Pendry shares her story of finding her authentic self.

 In any case, clothing is becoming more generic, less age bound lately.
 In part, this is a response to the high street finally realizing that we older women are an increasingly diverse bunch.
 The so-called “grey market” today is a multi-faceted thing and this is reflected in debates around whether lifestyle, rather than age, would be a better way of carving up the market here.
 If we are now older fitter wrinklies, then perchance we can be allowed, nay encouraged, to wear attire that our younger fitter counterparts might wear and to do so without fear of ridicule.
 A recent Daily Telegraph article observed that ‘In today’s Converse-and-jeans uniform, worn by everyone from 10 to 70, you often can’t tell how old a woman is from behind.’
 Precisely.
 My eighteen year old daughter has stolen stuff from my wardrobe and I’ve been known to plunder hers when the fancy takes me.
 A slightly different route, as espoused by new fashion line The Bias Cut, for example, is to curate beautiful stylish clothes, with flattering, colorful, timeless cuts that cater to the more mature woman in terms of quality, style and fit, yet are created for women of any age.
 These clothes don’t conform to fuddy-duddy ageist stereotypes.
 Featuring styles modelled by real women, this is a place where women can “shop with attitude” safe in the knowledge that for its founder, Jacynth Bassett, “ageism is never in style”.
 That’s more like it.

 And this blurring of the lines between age and clothing may have additional health benefits for older women, too.
 Research by psychologist Ellen Langer suggests if we feel older, we age faster, and this even extends to the clothes we wear.
-Becca Levy’s pioneering stereotype embodiment work also reminds us how the age stereotypes we hold about ourselves can affect both our physical and cognitive health, for better or for worse (for more on this, please see here: self-stereotypes about age ).
+Becca Levy’s pioneering stereotype embodiment work also reminds us how the age stereotypes we hold about ourselves can affect both our physical and cognitive health, for better or for worse.
 I’m loving this phase of my life and I’ve no plans to stop.
 Ever.
 For the good of my health, and because I am an (aspiring) Ageless Goddess who just happens to have perennially cool silver hair.
 Now THAT is my kind of authentic!

 How to age well